aisha17cs03/aisha17cs03/README.md

 ✔️  I aspire to work as a programmer.

-✔️I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.
+✔️I'm a fast learner looking for interesting career opportunities in Web as a front-end developer.

-✔️ Currently looking for opportunities as a MERN Stack developer to help me learn and grow as a web developer.
+✔️ Currently looking for opportunities as a front-end developer to help me learn and grow as a web developer.
 <hr/>
 <h2>Languge and Tools</h2>
 <p align="center">